 Be sure to list any specifics in terms of the name, date, volume/issue number and condition.
-This information will help someone seeking one specific issue.
-Also, some CATALOGS will sell — check out these American Girl Doll catalogs.
+This information will help someone seeking a specific issue.
+Also, some catalogs will sell, especially vintage ones.

 22. Empty Egg Cartons

 Say what?
-Yes, empty egg cartons will sell on eBay.
+Yes, people buy empty egg cartons on eBay.

-Why exactly?
-They can be used for a variety of things such as crafts or for people who sell eggs.
+They can be used for a variety of things such as crafts or selling eggs from backyard chickens.

-Because they are lightweight and can easily stack inside one another, they’re fairly easy to ship.
+Because they are lightweight and can easily stack inside one another, they’re easy to ship.

 23. Old Computer Software

-Before you toss out all those old computer games and other CD ROMs from your old devices, take a peek at eBay.
-It can be very hard to find some of these old CD ROMs and programs.
-You don’t want to risk losing out on some easy cash!
+Before you toss out old computer games and other CD ROMs from your old devices, take a peek at eBay.
+It can be very hard to find some of these old CD ROMs and programs, so yours might fetch a premium.

 Are you tired of spending lots of money trying to complete your perfect kitchen theme?
 Chances are other people feel the same way.

-Before you give away all those pig-(or rooster-, or cow-, or horse-, or well, you get the idea) themed items, take a peek on eBay and see what they’re going for.
+Before you give away pig-(or rooster-, or cow-, or horse-, or well, you get the idea) themed items, take a peek on eBay and see what they’re going for.

 Consider selling a “lot” of themed items rather than individual ones.
-You’d be surprised what’s selling.
+You’d be surprised what sells.